Aditya11ak/Aditya11ak/README.md

 <h1 align="center">Hi 👋, I'm Aditya Chakre</h1>
-<h3 align="center">A Passionate Frontend Developer and Project Enthusiast with Knowledge of Electronics and Telecommunication Engineering, Experienced in Diverse Project Development</h3>
+<h3 align="center">A Passionate Full-Stack developer and Project Enthusiast with Knowledge of E&TC and Experience in Diverse Project Development</h3>

 - 📫 How to reach me: **adityachakre123@gmail.com**